doctea/usb_midi_clocker/README.md

   - Modal CraftSynth 2.0 (route an input or looper to play CraftSynth notes, with tempo sync for arpeggiation etc)
   - M-Vave/Cuvave Chocolate footswitch controller (controls the MIDI looper from left to right: play (toggle), record (toggle), overwrite (momentary), record (momentary))
     - Use the app to configure it as a custom config that outputs note on/note offs on notes 0,1,2,3
+- Send and receive MIDI events to host PC
 - Support for MIDI DIN devices (clock and note in/outs), eg
   - Route USB MIDI from Beatstep to DIN Behringer Neutron, while transposing all notes to target octave range
   - Sync a 1010 bitbox mk2 with clock
   - Route a MIDI drumkit to my drum2musocv MidiMuso CV-12 triggers
   - Route MIDI input from a [LeStrum](https://www.tindie.com/products/hotchk155/le-strum-midi-strummed-chord-controller-kit/) to MIDI->CV interface or other synth
   - Route MIDI to/from a Disting Ex with the Expert Sleepers MIDI breakout board
-- a MIDI routing matrix to take input from any of the configured sources and output it to any of the configure outputs (including loopers)
+- a MIDI routing matrix, to take input from any of the configured sources and output it to any of the configure outputs (including loopers)
 - Re-sync clocked devices 'now' or 'on next bar start' (using ACPMini shift+Up and shift+Device respectively) that resets internal clock and sends stop/start messages to attached MIDI devices
 - Feedback & configuration via UI
-  - ST7899 display using ST7899_t3 for info + [custom menu system](https://github.com/doctea/mymenu)
+  - ST7899 display using ST7899_t3 library for info via [custom menu system](https://github.com/doctea/mymenu)
   - Controlled with rotary encoder + buttons and via APCMini
 - Clock sync options
+  - Run from internal clock, with BPM controlled by APCMini slider
-  - Sync to external MIDI clock and obey start/stop from USB host (ie sync to PC/DAW)
+  - Or sync to external MIDI clock and obey start/stop from USB host (ie sync to PC/DAW)
-  - Or run from internal clock, with BPM controlled by APCMini slider
   - APCMini shortcuts to 'send restarts' to synced devices to get everything in sync
 - CV outputs for clock divisions and sequencer tracks
-  - on Teensy's digital pins, via level shifter (wiring diagram/schematic below)
+  - on Teensy's digital pins, via level shifter (see wiring diagram/schematic below)
   - 4 tracks of an 8-beat sequencer, configurable on-the-fly via APCMini
     - trigger once per beat, twice per beat, 4 times per beat, 0 times per beat
   - 4 clock division outputs, configurable on-the-fly via APCMini
     - 32nds, 16ths, 8ths, 4ths, whole note, half bar, bar, 2-bar, phrase, two phrases
     - offset up to +/-7 beats from start of phrase
-- Configurable MIDI device routing (device:channel input to device:channel output)
-- Save sequences, clock settings and device routings to SD card
+- Save sequences, clock settings and device matrix routings to SD card
   - Multiple (effectively unlimited?) projects
   - 8 save slots for sequencer+clock settings per project
   - auto-advance sequence option